microsoft/fast/specs/flipper/flipper.md

 *Attrs*
 - `direction` - enum, previous or next.
 Defaults to next
 - `hiddenFromAT` - The control is hidden from assistive technology.
-Defaults to true
+In the case that `aria-hidden` exists on the host, the control will default to that value and respond accordingly.
+If it doesn't exist, we'll internally default to hiding this from AT.
 - `disabled` - the control is disabled.
 There are scenarios where a flipper would be visible and disabled

 *Events*